jheyman/blog/pages/WirelessWaterMeter/index.md

 * **Arduino board**, in my case I selected a Funduino pro mini, but any version will do:
 ![funduino]({{ site.baseurl }}/assets/images/WirelessWaterMeter/funduino.png)

 * a **power supply** for the arduino and sensor module: during tests I just supplied the arduino through a USB-FTDI cable (see [here]({{ site.baseurl }}/pages/ArduinoFTDICable)), which was also used to program the arduino.
 For the final setup, I used a separate 5V power supply.
-A battery pack could probably do the trick too, but since this device will be located in my garage, I did not want to bother changing batteries every now and then, nor did I want to optimize the setup for lowest possible power consumption (which would require a smarter arduino code, waking up from sleep upon an external event when the watermeter activates)<br><br>
+A battery pack could probably do the trick too, but since this device will be located in my garage, I did not want to bother changing batteries every now and then, nor did I want to optimize the setup for lowest possible power consumption (which would require a smarter arduino code, waking up from sleep upon an external event when the watermeter activates)<br>

 * **Light emitter & sensor**: I chose to use a TCRT5000 module (less than 4$ at [DealExtreme](http://www.dx.com/p/tcrt5000-infrared-tracking-sensor-module-blue-171350#.VKFBOuAANA)), it includes an IR LED with associated IR photodiode.
 The module I bought integrates the TCRT5000 along with an integrated voltage comparator (that I will not use) and a couple of LEDs and resistors.
 So the interface if quite simple: supply VCC (5V) and GND, and the analog value of how much light is getting received on the photodiode is available on pin A0:
 ![sensor]({{ site.baseurl }}/assets/images/WirelessWaterMeter/sensor.png)